cyberrangecz/frontend-training-agenda/README.md

+> The code from this repository has been integrated to the [frontend-platform monorepo](https://github.com/cyberrangecz/frontend-platform), where development and maintenance continue.

 # CyberRangeᶜᶻ Platform Training Agenda

 Training Agenda is a library containing components and services to design, organize and play training.